cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 - Ada’s requests are represented using the `Request` datatype, which allows us to prefix a request for pudding with any number of uses of `Please`.
 - Briar’s response is represented using the `Response` datatype, in which she can either grant permission, in which case Briar sends an `Allow` with a sample of pudding attached, or refuse Ada’s request, in which case she sends a `Deny` with a reason.

-The functions `ada` and `briar` represent Ada and Briar—these functions each receive an endpoint for the shared channel, and communicate along the lines of our story—Ada sends a request, Briar evaluates her politeness and responds with either pudding or a refusal, and finally Ada evaluates Briars response, and expresses her emotions accordingly.
+The functions `ada` and `briar` represent Ada and Briar—these functions each receive an endpoint for the shared channel, and communicate along the lines of our story—Ada sends a request, Briar evaluates her politeness and responds with either pudding or a refusal, and finally Ada evaluates Briars response, and expresses her emotions accordingly:

 ```haskell
 data Request